-When your heating system fails in Beachwood Canyon, you need a local expert who understands both the equipment and the specific challenges of our coastal climate.
-I am Leo, owner of LC Heating & Air, and I provide 24/7 emergency service to keep your home safe and warm.
+When your heat goes out in Beachwood Canyon, you need a local contractor who understands the unique challenges of our coastal climate and older housing stock.
+I'm Leo, owner of LC Heating & Air, and I provide 24/7 emergency heating repair with a focus on safety, honest diagnostics, and getting your system back up without unnecessary sales pressure.

 Local HVAC considerations